 The Governance Rules determine the way in which Council will:

-- in a way that ensures any person whose rights will be directly affected by a decision will be entitled to communicate their views and have their interests considered;
+- Make decisions in the best interest of the Moreland community, fairly and on the merits of the question and in a way that ensures any person whose rights will be directly affected by a decision will be entitled to communicate their views and have their interests considered;

 - Elect its Mayor and Deputy Mayor;

-- Be informed in its decision making through community engagement, Advisory Committees and Councillor areas of responsibility, and Council officer reports;
+- Be informed in its decision-making through community engagement, advisory committees, councillor areas of responsibility, and council officer reports;

 - Require the disclosure and management of conflicts of interest.